MicrosoftDocs/sdk-api/sdk-api-src/content/bits/nn-bits-ibackgroundcopycallback.md

 If an administrator takes ownership of the job, the notification callbacks are made in the context of the user who requested notification.

-If your application uses the <a href="_com_single_threaded_apartments">single-threaded apartment</a> model, your callback methods can become reentrant if you call COM objects from inside your callback method.
-For example, if you call <a href="https://msdn.microsoft.com/30aae990-1cc1-468b-9e5f-7ef5ce6eeb9a">IBackgroundCopyJob::GetProgress</a> from inside your <a href="https://msdn.microsoft.com/7614756d-92d1-4b71-a589-c0e39728a51c">JobModification</a> callback, BITS can send your job modification callback another notification while you are still processing the current notification.
-If it is not important to your application to respond to every <a href="https://msdn.microsoft.com/7614756d-92d1-4b71-a589-c0e39728a51c">JobModification</a> callback, you could ignore reentrant callbacks as shown in the following example.
+If your application uses the <a href="https://msdn.microsoft.com/library/ms680112(v=VS.85).aspx">single-threaded apartment</a> model, your callback methods can become reentrant if you call COM objects from inside your callback method.
+For example, if you call <a href="https://msdn.microsoft.com/en-us/library/Aa363034(v=VS.85).aspx">IBackgroundCopyJob::GetProgress</a> from inside your <a href="https://msdn.microsoft.com/en-us/library/Aa362873(v=VS.85).aspx">JobModification</a> callback, BITS can send your job modification callback another notification while you are still processing the current notification.
+If it is not important to your application to respond to every <a href="https://msdn.microsoft.com/en-us/library/Aa362873(v=VS.85).aspx">JobModification</a> callback, you could ignore reentrant callbacks as shown in the following example.

 <div class="code"><span codelanguage="ManagedCPlusPlus"><table>
 <tr>